nmotamedi/c0124-code-solutions/react-multiple-components/react-multiple-components-notes.md

 - What are the phases in the React design process?
   Layout, State, Events
 - How does data flow in React?
+  Paent to child.
 - How can children components modify state in their parents?
+  By setting the event handler for a child event in the parent component.

 ## Notes